aaronkjin/modify/README.md

 ### Details and Features

 - Technologies used: TypeScript, React, Next, Tailwind, Stripe, Supabase, and PostgreSQL.
-- Song upload
+- Song upload.
-- Play song audio
+- Play song audio.
-- Favorites system
+- Favorites system.
-- Playlists / Liked Songs system
+- Playlists / Liked Songs system.
-- Advanced Player component
+- Advanced Player component.
-- A sleek, seamless UI with animations and transition effects using Tailwind
+- Credential authentication using Supabase.
-- Credential authentication using Supabase
+- Email and GitHub authentication integration.
-- GitHub authentication integration
+- File and image upload using Supabase storage.
-- File and image upload using Supabase storage
+- Integration of recurring payments and cancellation of subscriptions using Stripe.
-- Client form validation and handling using react-hook-form
+- A sleek, seamless UI with animations and transition effects using Tailwind.
-- Server error handling with react-toast
+- Client form validation and handling using react-hook-form.
-- APP/API exposure with writing POST, GET, and DELETE routes in route handlers
+- Server error handling with react-toast.
-- Direct access of the database to fetch data in server React components (without the use of APIs)
+- APP/API exposure with writing POST, GET, and DELETE routes in route handlers.
-- Handling of relations between Server and Child components in a real-time environment
+- Direct access to the database to fetch data in server-side React components (without the use of APIs).
-- Integration of recurring payments and cancellation of subscriptions using Stripe
+- Handling of relations between Server and Child components in a real-time environment.
-- Full responsiveness for all devices
+- Full responsiveness for all devices.

 ### Instructions